 Come in.
 Don’t be afraid.
 You don’t have to buy anything.
 You can spend as much time as you want and ask us anything.
 We love to talk.

 said the owner of the Globe Gallery, Canyon Road, Santa Fe.

-As I walked through the mile-long second most iconic street in America, I couldn’t help but get blown away by the cutting-edge, conceptual and contemporary art Galleries.
-The standout feature for me was seamless integration of the Western, Native American and contemporary art galleries into the historic adobe and territorial-style home architecture.
+As I walked through the mile-long second most iconic street in America, I couldn’t help but get blown away by the cutting-edge, conceptual and contemporary Art Galleries.
+The standout feature for me was a seamless integration of the Western, Native American and contemporary art galleries into the historic adobe and territorial-style home architecture.

-The Epicenter of Santa Fe is a hub of fine-art activity where thought provoking museums like the New Mexico History Museum, Georgia O’Keeffe Museum and world class art galleries hypnotize the visitors.
+The Epicenter of Santa Fe is a hub of fine-art activity where thought-provoking museums like the New Mexico History Museum, Georgia O’Keeffe Museum and world-class art galleries hypnotize the visitors.
 You can’t help but be inspired by the legendary collections.